Diabetes & Salt - How to Lower Salt Intake

 processed meals, packaged gravy mixes, etc. All of these usually contain a lot

 of salt.
-Opt for fresh foods over packaged.
+Opt for fresh foods over packaged ones.

 - Prepare fresh meals when you can.
 This way, you'll be in control of how